TheOliG/CppMakemoreNeuralNet/README.md

 [Justin Johnson's Michigan Online lecture on backpropagation](https://www.youtube.com/watch?v=dB-u77Y5a6A&t=3353s) was crucial in my understanding of gradient calculations and his lecture helped me immensely.

+Chat GPT helped to answer some of my stupid calculus questions but did not write or advise on any code for the project.